 Cleopatra (known as Cleopatra VII) was one of the most prominent Queens in antiquity, known for her intelligence, powerful army, and notorious affairs with political leaders.
 Adept in many areas of study, she has become a symbol of women’s power, characterized by ambition, political tact, and adaptability.
 Despite her tragic end, she successfully maneuvered a predominantly male domain with striking aptitude.
 Below are some facts about her life and political career.

-Cleopatra Was Queen Of Egypt But Wasn’t Egyptian
+Cleopatra Was Queen of Egypt But Wasn’t Egyptian

 Cleopatra VII, born in 70-69 BC, was the daughter of Ptolemy XII and Cleopatra V Tryphaena.
-Believed to be siblings, Cleopatra’s parents were the descendants of Ptolemy I Soter, a general of Alexander the Great and the eventual founder of the Egyptian Ptolemaic line.
-Cleopatra’s heritage can thus be traced to the Macedonian Greece, where the Ptolemaic dynasty emerged.
+Believed to be siblings, Cleopatra’s parents were the descendants of Ptolemy I Soter, a general of Alexander the Great and the eventual founder of the Ptolemaic line.
+Cleopatra’s heritage can thus be traced to Macedonian Greece, where the Ptolemaic dynasty emerged.
 Her name, Cleopatra, was famously translated to ‘honor of the father’ in ancient Greek.

-She Married Two Of Her Younger Brothers
+She Married Two of Her Younger Brothers

 At age 18, Cleopatra was married to her 10-year-old brother and co-ruler, Ptolemy XIII, who succeeded his father as Pharaoh.
 Shortly after coming to power, Ptolemy made an attempt on his sister’s life, causing Cleopatra to flee to Syria.
 She subsequently gathered an army and returned to Alexandria, fighting a civil war with her brother for rulership.
 During this time, Julius Caesar had traveled to Alexandria under the invitation of Ptolemy XIII.
 However, Cleopatra won Caesar’s support, and their joint Roman-Egyptian army overthrew Ptolemy XIII’s.
 After Ptolemy XIII’s defeat and subsequent death, Cleopatra then married her younger brother, Ptolemy XIV.
 She was 22 and he was 12.

-She Was Intelligent, Well-Educated And Very Ambitious
+She Was Intelligent, Well-Educated, And Very Ambitious

-Cleopatra’s intelligence has been praised by numerous historians, including Plutarch, and she was well-versed in mathematics, philosophy and debate.
+Cleopatra’s intelligence has been praised by numerous historians, including Plutarch, and she was well-versed in mathematics, philosophy, and debate.
 She was also gifted with languages; her native tongue was Koine Greek, but she became fluent in at least nine languages during her rule, including Arabic and Hebrew.
 She was the only Pharaoh of the Ptolemaic dynasty to learn the Egyptian language, which made her an effective leader because she could communicate with her armies without a translator.

-Cleopatra Introduced The Leap Year
+Cleopatra Introduced the Leap Year

 During her affair with Julius Caesar, Cleopatra brought him to the ancient University of Alexandria.
 Here, she introduced him to an astronomer named Sosigenes of Alexandria, who proposed a calendar that followed solar cycles rather than the previous lunar calendar.
 This calendar featured an additional day every four years for consistency, now called the ‘leap year’.
-Caesar adopted the idea and implemented it in Rome in 45 BC, and one year later in Egypt.
+Caesar adopted the idea and implemented it in Rome in 45 BCE, and one year later in Egypt.
 Names of Caesar and subsequent Roman emperors became names of months we still use today, such as ‘July’ after Julius and ‘August’ after Augustus.

-She Was Linked To The Goddess Isis
+She Was Linked To The Egyptian Goddess Isis

-Numerous rulers of ancient Greece and Rome have linked themselves with gods to claim divine power or influence.
+Numerous rulers of ancient Greece and Rome linked themselves with gods to claim divine power or influence.
 Cleopatra did the same by associating herself with the powerful Egyptian goddess Isis.
-The famed sister and wife of Osiris and the mother of Horus, Isis presided over motherhood, the afterlife and life cycles.
+The famed sister and wife of Osiris and the mother of Horus, Isis presided over motherhood, the afterlife, and life cycles.
 Cleopatra encouraged this association by dressing herself as Isis for ceremonial events and often looked to religious prophecy to justify her actions.

-Only Two Marble Busts Of Cleopatra Survive
+Only Two Marble Busts of Cleopatra Survive

 While Cleopatra VII has been remembered for her striking beauty and seductive allure, there has been debate about what she actually looked like.
 There is significant evidence of her face on ancient coinage, but only two busts depicting her survive and only one of them is complete.
 Her bust matches her profile as seen on coins, but there is some suggestion that her image was portrayed as hypermasculine to convey her strength as a ruler as if to compare her to her male contemporaries.

-After Cleopatra won Caesar over in 48 BC to overthrow her brother, it is said the two embarked on a turbulent, politically-fueled love affair.
+After Cleopatra won Caesar over in 48 BCE to overthrow her brother, it is said the two embarked on a turbulent, politically-fueled love affair.
 Their liaison proved mutually beneficial, as they each proved powerful political allies to one another.
 Cleopatra is even believed to have had a child with Caesar, which was named Ptolemy XV Caesar, often called Caesarion.

 After the assassination of Caesar in 44 BC, Rome was sent into turmoil, with several parties bidding for leadership over the state.
-One of these interested parties was general Mark Antony, and in 41 BC he met with Cleopatra to ask for her support.
+One of these interested parties was general Mark Antony, and in 41 BCE, he met with Cleopatra to ask for her support.
 The two quickly became lovers and political allies.
 They were known for their extravagant lifestyle, indulging in decadent gatherings and fine goods.
-They eventually married and produced three children together, but their political and romantic partnership was severed after The Battle of Actium and subsequent deaths.
+They eventually married and produced three children together, but their political and romantic partnership was severed after the Battle of Actium and subsequent deaths.